 An alternative user experience is to have autocomplete suggest results instead of queries.
-The big difference here is when a user picks a suggestion it takes them directly to the result instead of using the suggestion to perform a search like we saw with Google and Amazon.
+The big difference here is when a user picks a suggestion, it takes them directly to the result instead of using the suggestion to perform a search, as we saw with Google and Amazon.

 The Spotlight Search on OSX is a great example.
-It provides suggested results across a number of different categories of content.
-I’ve chosen to gloss over the other fantastic things Spotlight also does like being able to do math and provide interactive previews of content, all of which feels out of scope for my search feature.
+It provides suggested results across many different categories of content.
+I’ve chosen to gloss over the other fantastic things Spotlight also does, like being able to do math and provide interactive previews of content, all of which feel out of scope for my search feature.

 Algolia Docsearch is another example of this flavor of search UX that most developers are likely familiar with.

 Here’s a breakdown of some of the key features of Algolia Docsearch from their product page.